Get a free consultation

 This AIM process is probably the one most important thing you can use to improve your leadership communication.
 It’s all about doing the hard thinking before you do the writing.

 The most respected leaders we work with are also the most prepared.
-They understand that practice is what builds confidence and polishes delivery.
+They understand that practice builds confidence and improves performance.

-Don’t just rehearse silently in your head.
-Practise out loud—in front of a mirror, by recording yourself on your phone, or with a trusted colleague.
-This helps you refine your pacing, tone of voice, and body language.
+Practise out loud: perhaps in front of a mirror, by recording yourself on your phone or with a trusted colleague.
+This helps you refine your pacing, polish you tone of voice and improve body language.

 Imagine how much work went into this seemingly impromptu speech by Brené Brown.

-The set of techniques that we share with our clients for engaging audiences frequently transform dull monotonous presentations into lively, powerful communications.
+Storytelling will transform dull presentations into lively, powerful communications.
 These techniques are easy to learn and highly effective.

 A great rule of thumb?
 Imagine you’re explaining your topic to a bright 15-year-old.
-If you can make it compelling and understandable to them, you’ve achieved the clarity that marks a true leader.
+If you can make it compelling and understandable to them, you’ve achieved the skills of a true leader.
 Good communicators know that clear communication prevents costly errors and builds an efficient team.

-It’s always interesting to note that the most powerful communications are usually the simplest.
-But making what you say simple for your audience is often hard for you.
+The most powerful communications are usually the simplest.
+But making what you say simple for your audience is often hard.

-Technical skills might get you the leadership role, but emotional intelligence is what makes you successful in it.
-EQ is your ability to recognise and manage your own emotions, and to understand and respond to the emotions of others.
+Technical skills might get you the leadership role, but emotional intelligence and relevance is what makes you successful.
+EQ means understanding and responding to the emotions of others.

 When you communicate with empathy, you build deeper trust.
 You can sense when your team is anxious or resistant, and you can adjust your message accordingly.
-This allows you to deliver difficult feedback with compassion and resolve conflicts with grace, strengthening your relationships in the process.
+This allows you to deliver difficult feedback with compassion and resolve conflicts, strengthening your relationships in the process.

 This empathetic communication is what separates good leaders from great ones.